cesaregarza/SplatNet3_Scraper/README.md

 | Docker image | :world_map: |
 | Executable binary | :x: |

+## Contributing

+We welcome contributions to SplatNet 3 Scraper!
+For detailed information on how to contribute, please refer to our [CONTRIBUTING.md](./CONTRIBUTING.md) file.

+To report issues or request new features, please open an issue on the GitHub repository.

-## Docker Note
+## License

-This project currently uses the standard library heavily, and as such it is not compatible with the `python:alpine` Docker image.
-I have no plans to change this.
-Use the `python:slim` image instead.

-QueryHandler is licensed under the GPLv3.
-See the LICENSE file for more details.
+SplatNet 3 Scraper is licensed under the GPLv3.
+See the [LICENSE](./LICENSE) file for more details.